ryanbynoe/Phishing_Analysis/README.md

 <h2>Description</h2>
 Project consists of analyzing a malicious email which is impersonating Walmart.
-I walkthrough my thought process and ideal solution.
+I walkthrough my thought process and how we can see the attachment without placing potential harm to my system.
 <br />